Luka Garza: Junior season (2019–2020)

 Garza scored 44 points, third-most in Iowa history, in a 103–91 loss to Michigan on December 6.
-He followed this up with 21 points and 10 rebounds in a 72–52 win over Minnesota and was named Oscar Robertson National Player of the Week.
-In an 84–68 win against Iowa State on December 12, Garza had a tooth jarred loose after taking an elbow from teammate Joe Wieskamp.
+He followed this up with 21 points and 10 rebounds in a 72–52 victory over Minnesota and was named Oscar Robertson National Player of the Week.
+In an 84–68 victory over Iowa State on December 12, Garza had a tooth jarred loose after taking an elbow from teammate Joe Wieskamp.
 Garza returned to the game and finished with 21 points and 11 rebounds.
 Garza had 34 points and 12 rebounds in a 89–86 loss to Penn State on January 4, 2020.
 He was named to the midseason watch lists for the Wooden Award, Naismith Trophy and Oscar Robertson Trophy.
 On February 13, Garza tallied 38 points, eight rebounds and four blocks in an 89–77 loss to Indiana.
-At the close of the regular season, he was named the Big Ten Player of the Year.
-He was then named National Player of the Year by the Sporting News.
-Garza averaged 23.9 points and 9.8 rebounds per game as a junior, earning consensus first-team All-American honors.
+At the end of the regular season, he was named the Big Ten Player of the Year.
+Garza was then named National Player of the Year by the Sporting News.
+He averaged 23.9 points and 9.8 rebounds per game as a junior, earning consensus first-team All-American honors.
 Following the season, Garza declared for the 2020 NBA draft.
 On August 2, he announced he was withdrawing from the draft and returning to Iowa.

 Senior season (2020–2021)

-On November 27, Garza scored a Carver–Hawkeye Arena-record 41 points, including 36 in the first half, on 14-of-15 shooting while posting nine rebounds and three blocks in a 103–76 win over Southern.
+On November 27, Garza scored a Carver–Hawkeye Arena-record 41 points, including 36 in the first half, on 14-of-15 shooting while posting nine rebounds and three blocks in a 103–76 victory over Southern.
 He joined John Johnson as the only players in program history to record two 40-point games.
-In his next game, on December 3, Garza scored 30 first-half points as part of a 35-point, 10-rebound performance in a 99–58 victory over Western Illinois.
-On December 11, he posted 34 points and six three-pointers in a 105–77 win over Iowa State.
-Garza scored his 2,000th point in a February 2, 2021, win over Michigan State.
+On December 3, Garza scored 30 first-half points as part of a 35-point, 10-rebound performance in a 99–58 victory over Western Illinois.
+Eight days later, he posted 34 points and six three-pointers in a 105–77 victory over Iowa State.
+On February 2, 2021, Garza scored his 2,000th point in a victory over Michigan State.
 On February 21, he recorded 23 points and 11 rebounds in a 74–68 victory over Penn State, surpassing Roy Marble to become Iowa's all-time leading scorer.
 After a win over the #25 Wisconsin Badgers, athletic director Gary Barta announced that they would be retiring #55 for Garza.

 At the close of the season, Garza was again named Sporting News Player of the Year, becoming the first repeat winner since Michael Jordan in 1983 and 1984.
 He averaged 24.1 points and 8.7 rebounds as a senior, and became the first player in Iowa men's basketball history to twice be named Big Ten Player of the Year and consensus first-team All-American.